awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 When the Performance Schema feature is enabled for Amazon RDS for MariaDB or MySQL, Performance Insights provides more detailed information\.
 For example, Performance Insights displays DB load categorized by detailed wait events\.
 Without the Performance Schema enabled, Performance Insights displays DB load categorized by the list state of the MySQL process\.

-The Performance Schema is enabled automatically when you create an Amazon RDS for MariaDB or MySQL DB instance with Performance Insights enabled\.
+Performance Schema is enabled automatically when you create an Amazon RDS for MariaDB or MySQL DB instance with Performance Insights enabled\.
 In this case, Performance Insights automatically manages the parameters in the following table\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.Enabling.html)

 **Important**
 When Performance Schema is enabled automatically, Performance Insights changes schema\-related parameters on the DB instance\.
 These changes aren't visible in the parameter group associated with the DB instance\.

+For more information, see [Performance Schema Command Options](https://dev.mysql.com/doc/refman/5.6/en/performance-schema-options.html#option_mysqld_performance-schema-consumer-events-stages-current) and [Performance Schema Option and Variable Reference](https://dev.mysql.com/doc/refman/8.0/en/performance-schema-option-variable-reference.html) in the MySQL documentation\.

 ### Enabling the Performance Schema Manually<a name="USER_PerfInsights.EnableMySQL.RDS"></a>